m33tafa/shrinkker/README.md

 ```
 ## Delete my shrinkked URL
-To delete a shrinkked URL the following call can be used:
+To delete a shrinkked URL the following API request can be used:
 ```
 #Request
 POST http://localhost/api/url/shrinkk/delete/WjSMfL77 HTTP/1.1